Fredrick is a supplier of pet food and care products, and he’s a true animal lover. He loves to write about dogs, bettas, bees, and pigeons.

 12. Opening Eyes and Staring

-If your dog has his eyes wide opened, you should know that he is alert.
+If your dog has his eyes wide open, you should know that he is alert.
 If he gives an intense stare accompanied by narrowing eyes, he's trying to be dominant or threatening.
 If he shows the whites of the eyes, he's threatened and wants to attack.

 If he looks away after a short stare, it shows that he is polite or submissive.
 Your dog can also stare at you if you are carrying some treats or food.
 Any kind of eye blinking in your canine playmate shows love or playfulness.